February 4th 2015

 The general consensus is that my lack of track time in the early part of the year really didn't help.
 I just struggled to get anything like the best out of my car.
 Next outing is Kames at the end of July so I've high hopes of a good run then.
 The video here is one of my attempts on Saturday and again, you can just hear me bouncing off the rev limiter.
 Must stop doing that!

 2017 - An Update

 Very simply 2017 turned out to be a pretty poor year for me.
-New business ventures and too many holidays meant that I missed 80% of the events I could have entered.
+New business ventures and family illnesses meant that I missed 80% of the events I could have entered.
 When I did actually get out and compete, my lack of track time resulted in below par times for me.
 Kames in July was a good meeting and I got the club's 'Driver of the Day' award which was a nice surprise.